-- Hysteroscopy.
-This is a surgical procedure that needs to be done with anesthesia.
+- Hysteroscopy: This surgical procedure is done with anesthesia.

-- MRI.
-This is an imaging test done with large magnets and a computer.
+- MRI: This imaging test is done with large magnets and a computer.
 An MRI may not give as clear a picture of the inside of the uterus.

 What are the risks for sonohysterography?

 Sonohysterography is a safe procedure with few risks.
-Some women feel discomfort during the procedure.
+Some women feel discomfort during the procedure and may experience cramping during and after the procedure.
 In very rare cases, there is a small risk of pelvic infection.
-Your healthcare provider will take steps to help prevent this.
+Your health care practitioner will take steps to help prevent this.

-Talk with your healthcare provider to find out what risks may apply to you.
+Talk with your doctor to find out what risks may apply to you.

 How do I prepare for sonohysterography?

 - It’s best to have the procedure in the week after your period ends.
 This will help the test be more accurate.
 It will also lower your risk of infection.

 - You can eat and drink as normal on the day of your procedure.
 You will likely be able to take all your medicines as normal.

 - Your doctor may advise taking an over-the-counter pain medicine ahead of time to help prevent discomfort.